ethereum-optimism/design-docs/security/op-node-op-signer-integration.md

 However, op-node uses different signing scheme than the op-batcher, requiring the introduction of new RPC:

-The signing of block payload in op-node is a custom signing structure where the signing hash is: `[32]byte keccak256Hash([32]byte domain, [32]byte chainId, [32]byte keccak256(payloadBytes))` (see op-node/p2p/signer.go).
+The signing of block payload in op-node is a custom signing structure where the signing hash is: `[32]byte keccak256Hash([32]byte domain, [32]byte chainId, [32]byte keccak256(payloadBytes))` (see op-node/p2p/signer.go and [this spec](https://github.com/ethereum-optimism/specs/blob/main/specs/protocol/rollup-node-p2p.md#block-signatures)).
 This signing hash is signed with the private key, to produce a ECDSA signature of 65 bytes.

 # Proposed Solution